GWC-DCMB/curriculum-notebooks/paper/paper.md

 ### Learner experiences

-We surveyed learners anonymously after each Club and Summer Experience and found that they all felt their skills in Python programming, problem solving, critical thinking, and collaboration had improved.
+We surveyed learners anonymously after each Club and Summer Experience and found that most felt that their skills in Python programming, problem solving, critical thinking, and collaboration had improved (see Figure 2).
 Furthermore, for the 2019 instance of Club we asked that all participants take a pre-test and a post-test comprising Python coding questions.
 While only five participants recorded their post-test, all of them answered more questions correctly on the post-test than the pre-test (range 1-8 more questions correct out of 11).

+![**Post-survey responses.** Students were asked if they felt that their skills in Python programming, problem solving, critical thinking, and collaboration had improved.](skill_plots.png)

 On a 10 question skills assessment, the average increase in correct answers between the first 2019 club meeting and the last 2020 club meeting was 4.2 with